twbs/bootstrap/site/content/docs/5.2/components/carousel.md

 ## Disable touch swiping

 Carousels support swiping left/right on touchscreen devices to move between slides.
-This can be disabled with the `data-bs-touch="false"` attribute.
+This can be disabled by setting the `touch` option to `false`.

 {{< example >}}
 <div id="carouselExampleControlsNoTouching" class="carousel slide" data-bs-touch="false">